Associate Professor of Philosophy; Chair of Philosophy Department

-Melinda C. Hall is an assistant professor of philosophy at Stetson University.
+Melinda C. Hall is an associate professor of philosophy at Stetson University.
 She specializes in bio-medical ethics, ethics and Continental philosophy.

 - 19th and 20th Century Philosophy